Holywell Cemetery: Notable interments and memorials

-A wooden grave marker that was used to mark the grave of the England Rugby captain Ronald Poulton-Palmer at Ploegsteert wood is affixed to a wall in the cemetery.
+A wooden grave marker that was used to mark the grave of the England Rugby captain Ronald Poulton-Palmer at Ploegsteert Wood is affixed to a wall in the cemetery.

-The cemetery contains three war graves that are maintained and registered by the Commonwealth War Graves Commission – two British Army officers of World War I and a Royal Air Force officer of World War II.
+The cemetery contains three war graves that are maintained and registered by the Commonwealth War Graves Commission – two British Army officers from the First World War and a Royal Air Force (RAF) officer from the Second World War.

 Friends

-A Friends of Holywell Cemetery has been established to raise funds and manage the cemetery.
+Friends of Holywell Cemetery has been established to raise funds and manage the cemetery.